zesterer/chumsky/guide/key_concepts.md

 ## Combinators

-Modern software is written primarily through through the use of *functions*.
+Modern software is written primarily through the use of *functions*.
 Each function performs a specific task and may call out to sub-functions.
 To create a whole program, it is necessary to **combine** functions to get the desired behaviour of the program as a whole.